Frequently Asked Questions

 Will Greenway be accredited?

-Yes, we will seek ABET and NECHE accreditation for our engineering program.
+Yes, we will seek institutional accreditation from NECHE and ABET accreditation for our engineering program.
 This process takes four years — and the clock starts the moment our first class walks through the doors.
 Two of our founders went through this process previously at other institutions, so they bring the know-how to help us navigate this complicated process successfully.

 How much does it cost to attend?

-We project a sticker price of no more than $100,000 total for all four years.
+We project a sticker price of less than $25k per year.

 How can students afford that?